quicwg/multipath/draft-ietf-quic-multipath.md

 Respectively, the client chooses the connection ID S1 as the Destination Connection ID of the new path.

-If the client has used all the allocated connection IDs, it is supposed to retire those that are not used anymore, and the server is supposed to provide replacements, as specified in {{QUIC-TRANSPORT}}.
-Usually, it is desired to provide one more connection ID as currently in use, to allow for new paths or migration.

 ## Path Closure